 What is iron?

-Iron is a white, white, malleable and ductile metallic chemical element, vital for animal and plant life, and the fourth most abundant element in the earth’s crust.
+Iron is a metallic chemical element, white, moldable and ductile, vital for animal and plant life, and the fourth most abundant element in the Earth’s crust.
 Its chemical symbol is Fe, has an atomic weight of 55.85 gmol / g.
 This metal is found in minerals such as hematite, magnetite, limonite, pyrite, etc.

 It is considered a transition metal and is the fourth most abundant element in the earth’s crust, representing 5%, and among metals only aluminum is more abundant.
 In terms of planetary mass, iron is the most abundant metal because the planet concentrates in its core the greatest mass of native iron, equivalent to 70%.